Kale Varieties - What's the Difference?

 - Winterbor - very hardy variety, good choice for growing in winter, blue-green leaves are thick and finely curled, ready in 60 days, plants reach 2 feet tall

-- Redbor - this kale variety is mild and crisp, leaves are reddish-purple with pinkish stems and veins, very early variety and good choice for spring, ready in 50 days
+- Redbor - this variety is mild and crisp, leaves are reddish-purple with pinkish stems and veins, very early variety and good choice for spring, ready in 50 days

 There are lots of other kale varieties that can be found in seed catalogs and online stores.
 We suggest planting a few different varieties of kale that vary in color and shape.
 This makes for an attractive garden and a nice mix of colors and textures on your plate.
+In addition, it gives you a chance to try different varieties so you can find your favorite.

 Click on the following links for information about growing your own kale.